jmk/jslove/README.md

 ## JSLove ##

-JSLove is a port of the [LÖVE](https://love2d.org) 2D game engine which supports JavaScript (instead of Lua).
-It's still a native binary that runs on the desktop.
+JSLove is a port of the [LÖVE](https://love2d.org) 2D game engine which uses JavaScript as its primary language instead of Lua.
+It's still a native binary that runs on the desktop, not an implementation that runs inside of a browser.

 Combining LÖVE with JavaScript also sets the stage for some interesting possibilities in the future: